English

 Optimise your vitamin routine

-Want to optimise your vitamin routine and love lists?
+Do you want to optimise your vitamin routine and love lists?
 Use the following overview as a suggestion for the order of your vitamin routine:

 • In between: possibly magnesium

-• At lunch or dinner: vitamin D and possibly B vitamins and/or multivitamin
+• At lunch or dinner: vitamin D and possibly B-vitamins and/or multivitamin

 • At dinner: omega-3